Celebrate the glorious citrus season with this sunny Orange Margarita. This tangy cocktail is super easy to make with just a few ingredients!

 When I have especially wonderful berries on hand, from our own raspberry patch or from picking strawberries at a local patch, I like to muddle them into my margaritas.
 I also like to create flavored simple syrups with fresh berries, similar to how I make my Rhubarb Margarita.

-What kind of orange is a Cara Cara?
+What is a Cara Cara Orange?

 Are you familiar with Cara Cara oranges?